Landmark-GitHub/CV-mac/public/markdown/about-me.md

 ## Biography

 Hey there!
-I am a PhD student at the [Computer Science and Engineering](https://www.eecs.psu.edu/) department of [Pennsylvania State University](https://www.psu.edu/).
-Previously, I received my master's degree in [Computer Science](https://www.bu.edu/cs/) from [Boston University](https://www.bu.edu/) and my bachelor’s degree in [Software Engineering](http://sse.tongji.edu.cn/) from [Tongji University](https://www.tongji.edu.cn/).
+I am Chatchalerm Jhurjhan student at the [Engineering Program in Software Engineering (Soft-en)](https://tupine.engr.tu.ac.th) department of [Thammasat University](https://tu.ac.th).

 I'm trying to find a balance between research and engineering.